-The remediation process for PFAS can be quite involved, due to the many chemistry challenges.
+The treatment process for PFAS can be quite involved, due to the many chemistry challenges.

-Once the water has been prepared, the selection of PFAS removal technique is made.
-Finally, once the PFAS is removed by the carbon, ion exchange or reverse osmosis, it must be permanently disposed of.
+Once the water has been prepared, the selection of PFAS treatment technique is made.
+Finally, once the PFAS is treated by the carbon, ion exchange or reverse osmosis, it must be properly disposed of.
 Each of these technologies has many advantages and disadvantages.
-Learn more about which PFAS removal technology is best for you by contacting us or downloading or brochure at the top of the page.
+Learn more about which PFAS treatment technology is best for you by contacting us or downloading or brochure at the top of the page.

-Typically disposal consists of either burning the PFAS in a high-temperature incinerator (best available technology).
+Typically disposal consists of either burning the PFAS in a high-temperature incinerator (best available technology) or disposed of in a suitable landfill.
 With carbon, the carbon media may be recycled for use elsewhere after the PFAS is burned off.
 With resin, the media is typically used once and incinerated.
 Resin lasts a very long time, so the economics are attractive.
 With reverse osmosis, the client must have a suitable destination for the concentrate water stream, which is termed RO Reject.
 This stream can itself be further treated with carbon, or in some cases, ion exchange before discharge.
 As the volume of reject water is small relative to the feed, the economics may succeed.
 Any release would be subject to approval by the regulatory authorities.
 The stream could also be deep well injected or treated by evaporation-crystallization followed by incineration or landfill.

 - PFAS history